TusharSharmaIN/gsw-bash/README.md

 Searches a file for a particular pattern of characters, and displays all lines that contain that pattern.

 1.  chown with no option
-    It changes the ownership of file to the user
+    It changes the ownership of file to the user.
     ```
     $ chown runner lines.txt
     ```